IntToDouble/DNM/README.md

-# "// DNM: DO NOT MERGE" Check GitHub Action
+# DNM/DO NOT MERGE Check GitHub Action

 This action checks for a specified string in the changed files of a pull request and posts a comment on the pull request with the results if the string is found.